 - RACE TO CME GLOBE

-She then began a 19-year career with Chelsea Piers Management, the company that owns and operates two world-class amateur sports complexes, Chelsea Piers New York and Chelsea Piers Connecticut, when its first facility opened in 1995.
-Marcoux Samaan progressed into senior management positions throughout her time at Chelsea Piers, becoming executive vice president of Chelsea Piers' 400,000- square-foot multi-venue sports complex in Connecticut, a facility with over 300 employees, including professional athletes, Olympians, former collegiate coaches, former Division I athletes and sports industry leaders.
-In these roles she developed extensive and cutting-edge sports programming for athletes of all ages and abilities.
-She also founded and served as executive director of the Chelsea Piers Scholarship Fund, which offers scholarships to provide athletic opportunities to children in need.
+She then began a 19-year career with Chelsea Piers Management, the company that owns and operates two world-class amateur sports complexes, Chelsea Piers New York and Chelsea Piers Connecticut, becoming executive vice president of Chelsea Piers' 400,000- square-foot multi-venue complex in Connecticut, a facility with more than 300 employees, including professional athletes, Olympians, former collegiate coaches, former Division I athletes and sports industry leaders.

-In 2014, she was recruited back to Princeton as the University's Ford Family Director of Athletics.
-In her seven years as Director of Athletics, Marcoux Samaan has overseen a department known for achievement and excellence, on and off the field.
-During Marcoux Samaan’s tenure, Princeton teams won a league-leading 65 Ivy League Championships and finished as high as 30th in the prestigious Learfield IMG Cup standings, which measures overall athletics success of all Division I Athletics programs.
+In 2014, Marcoux Samaan was recruited back to Princeton as the University's Ford Family Director of Athletics.
+In her seven years as Director of Athletics, Princeton teams won a league-leading 65 Ivy League Championships and finished as high as 30th in the prestigious Learfield IMG Cup standings, which measures overall success of all Division I Athletics programs.
 During her tenure, Marcoux Samaan developed and executed a 5-year strategic plan that included the development of Princeton Tiger Performance, a unique holistic athletic performance initiative, and the design/development of over $200 million in facility renovations and new construction.
 In 2020-2021, Marcoux Samaan received the NACDA (National Association of College Directors of Athletics) Athletics Director of the Year Award.

-Marcoux Samaan and her husband, Andrew Samaan, are the parents of three children: Maddie, Catie and Drew.
+Marcoux Samaan and her husband, Andrew Samaan, are the parents of three children: Maddie (19), Catie (16) and Drew (13).